syncfusion-content/javascript-docs/js/SpellCheck/Target-Elements.md

 ## Multiple Target

 The SpellCheck control has support for multiple target HTML element’s texts spelling and correct its error words.
-This can be achieved by passing the target HTML elements “id” values or “CSS Class Name” or combination of both id and class names to the property “controlsToValidate”.
+This can be achieved by passing the target HTML elements “id” values or “CSS Class Name” or combination of both id and class names to the property [`controlsToValidate`](/api/js/ejspellcheck#members:controlstovalidate).

 The following code example describes the above behavior.